Seen on:

 “I felt a palpable feeling of danger out there,” HBO’s Larry Merchant said.

-Remember this was 1982, not 1962!
+Remember, this was 1982, not 1962!

 Snipers were positioned on the roof.
 It was a surreal atmosphere as the fighters readied to enter the ring.
-Cooney entered the ring to the Rocky theme, as before the fight he’d appeared on the cover of Time magazine with Sylvester Stallone.
+Cooney entered the ring to the Rocky theme, as before the fight, he’d appeared on the cover of Time magazine with Sylvester Stallone.
 Cooney also appeared on the cover of Sports Illustrated before the fight.
 Holmes grew angrier and angrier with each disrespectful act.

 The fight itself was a dramatic battle between two fighters who laid it all on the line that night.
 Cooney was no great white hype – he was a young boxer who had not been properly prepared for this moment.
-Check out the top new sportsbooks for betting on Boxing!

-Holmes, on the other hand, was more than ready and it showed early in the fight as he controlled the first couple of rounds with his magnificent jab.
+Holmes, on the other hand, was more than ready, and it showed early in the fight as he controlled the first couple of rounds with his magnificent jab.

 He dropped Cooney in the second round, but the big man got up quickly and fought even harder.
 Cooney won his fair share of rounds, but he lost points repeatedly for low blows which put him behind on the cards until Holmes finally stopped him late in the fight.